 Grab your friends and family and head over to the Holiday Valley Tubing Company.
 Tubing is fun for all ages.
 All you have to do is sit down, hang on and experience the exhilaration of pure winter fun!
-The Tubing Company has up to 12 lanes and 2 handle tows...we'll pull you back up the hill!
+The Tubing Park has up to 22 lanes that are 900 feet long and drop 100 feet in vertical, plus 2 handle tows to pull you back up the hill!
 The Holiday Valley Tubing Company is located on Rt.
 242, just 4 miles from Holiday Valley on the north side of Ellicottville.
 A FREE shuttle service to and from Holiday Valley is available on the hour per request during operating hours.
 Pickup is at the Resort Services Center turn around or the Inn at Holiday Valley.
-The Holiday Valley Tubing Company will run through March 17, weather permitting.
+Weather permitting, the Holiday Valley Tubing Company will run from December 28 through March 22, 2015 weather permitting.

 |Last 1.5 hrs of the day||14|

 Minimum age/height requirement is 7 years old and 42" tall.
-A special Little Tubers area is available, weather permitting, for younger children.
+A special Little Tubers area is available, weather permitting, for younger children at a cost of $5.
 A cozy warming hut is at the base of the hill with a snack bar, fireplace and restrooms.
 Or you can warm up and rest outside at the giant bonfire pit.

 Tubing is an awesome activity for groups because it is fun for everyone!
+Group rates for 15 or more people are available with advanced reservations.
 Contact Group Sales to find out about booking the park for an event.
 Call us for ideas on group outings, team building or birthday parties, 716-699-2345, ext.
 4406.